Best No Credit Check Business Loans: The Essential Guide

 Invoice Factoring

-Invoice factoring, also called accounts receivable factoring, allows businesses that sell on credit to convert unpaid invoices into working capital.
+Invoice factoring involves selling unpaid customer invoices to a factoring company, with approval based on the creditworthiness of those customers.
+The factoring process allows businesses that sell on credit to convert unpaid invoices into working capital.
 The process involves working with a third-party financial services institution called a factoring company.

 Like MCAs, invoice factoring is a business-to-business transaction where the factoring company purchases the unpaid invoice at a discounted rate.
 It then collects the invoice payment from your customers.